Oukaishen/Leet/README.md

 #583 dp problem. #394 can solved by two stack. #207 is the topological sort problem.

 Thu Aug 24, 17

 #300 dp problem.
-It is not a mergesort problem.
+It is not a mergesort problem. #647 is dp problem.